JPHere007/LendingClubCaseStudy/README.md

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
- 1. Majority of 'Charged Off' loans belongs to Loan Grade B, C or D
- 2. People who are paying 'collection_recovery_fee' are more likely to get ino 'Charged Off' the loan
- 3. People who have Derogatory pulic records are more likely to get ino 'Charged Off' the loan
- 4. People with dti ratio lies b/w 10 to 20 are likely to 'Charged Off' the loan
+1.Majority of 'Charged Off' loans belongs to Loan Grade B, C or D 2.People who are paying 'collection_recovery_fee' are more likely to get into 'Charged Off' the loan 3.People who have Derogatory public records are more likely to get into 'Charged Off' the loan 4.People with dti ratio lies b/w 10 to 20 are likely to 'Charged Off' the loan 5.People who enquired inquired more than 1 times i.e (columns : inq_last_6mths), in last 6 months have higher probability of defaulting loan
+6.People whose Verification status as ‘Source Verified’ are less likely to default than people with other verifications status

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->